panthesh/Remind_Me_Android_v2/README.md

 The following **optional** features are implemented:

-[Yes] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
+*   [Yes] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:

 <a href="https://imgur.com/6o0VIIM">Video Walkthrough</a>

-Here's a walkthrough of implemented user stories:

-Video Walkthrough

 GIF created with LiceCap.